Hull pottery: Destruction, recovery and closure

 On June 19, 1950, the plant was destroyed in a flood and resulting fire.
 Primarily because of Hull's excellent reputation with its customers and buyers, the company was able to quickly rebuild and re-opened on January 1, 1952, as "The Hull Pottery Company."
 J.B.
 Hull became General Manager.
-John Hull, A.E.'s nephew who had continued to operate the Star Stoneware and was President of the Crooksville Bank, became a member of the Board of Directors.
-John's daughter Ann remained a closely associated investor through the 1970s, guided by her attorney husband Robert Jones (Ohio lawyer).
+John Hull, A.E.'s nephew who had continued to operate the Star Stoneware and was President of the Crooksville Bank, became a member of the board of directors.
+John's daughter Ann remained a closely associated investor through the 1970s, guided by her attorney husband Robert Jones.
 Through the 1950s and 1960s the company continued to expand and diversify its product lines to keep up with the times.
 New artistic lines such as Continental, Ebb Tide, Parchment and Pine, Tokay, and Tropicana were introduced.
 In the late 1960s through the mid-1980s, the company changed its production from artistic lines to predominately "House 'n' Garden" serving ware and Imperial florist ware.
 J.B.
 Hull died in 1978.
 Hull was succeeded as president by Henry Sulens and later Larry Taylor.
 In the mid-1980s the company was hit with multiple union strikes and foreign competition.
 In March, 1986 the company ceased operations and closed the plant.